mobilecoinfoundation/mcips/text/0004-recoverable-transaction-history.md

 One drawback of 16 byte address hashes is that an attacker can likely find a collision by hashing about 2^64 addresses, which is feasible within our threat model.

-However, to obtain an exploitable collision, this collision has to be with a random address and an address which belongs to a real person.
+However, to obtain an exploitable collision, this collision has to involve an address which belongs to a real person.
 This requires hashing about 2^128 addresses, which is similar in difficulty to brute-forcing our other cryptographic primitives.